Inhale

 “Maintaining Nadeloi is expensive,” Officer Tanaka said.
 “We do not have slaves.”

-“On my way to Nadeloi, I saw a bus heading from Nadeloi to the dock on the shore,” I said.
+“On my way to Nadeloi, I saw a bus heading from Nadeloi to the dock on the shore.”

 Officer Tanaka looked back at me, tilting her head.
 “Sometimes our customers need—help—getting back to the mainland,” she said.
 “It is a free service.”

-She searched for something in the piles on her desk and then stood up.
+She searched the piles on her desk for something and then stood up.
 “Will you excuse me?”

 Officer Tanaka left the room, closing her office door behind her.
 It was strange for her to leave me alone in her office.
 Surely, I wasn’t her first problem customer.

 I wanted to find Lily and ask her why she acted so strangely.
-I had trusted her good nature and let her arrange our journey to the island.
+I trusted her good nature and let her plan our journey to the island.
 It was to be her surprise for me.
-But how awfully she had treated me!
+But how she had treated me!
 I didn’t want to discover she wasn’t all I thought she was.

 On Officer Tanaka’s desk, I saw Lily’s handbag partially covered with paperwork.
 In it, I found her passport and wallet, none of which she would have given up willingly.
 Most of the cash we had brought from home was gone.
 I put her handbag in my backpack.
 The Melanesian woman at the vegetable shop had warned me.
 Why weren’t any Melanesians working in Nadeloi?